amritansh-sap/sap-build-abap-dev-workshop/README.md

    ![image](./assets/project-15a.png)

    iii.
 Expand the package **ZTRAVEL_REF_CONTENT** and copy the database table `ZTRAVEL_BOOKING` into your package.
 Remember to append the `X` with a number assigned to your user to avoid conflicts at the end of the table name.
+         Update the table name in annotation @Semantics.amount.currencyCode with the new table name created.

    ![image](./assets/project-15b.png)